miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 ## Installed Logitch MX Brio in NixOS Linux in Seconds

-And all of that is just getting started for the day.
+And all of that is just getting started for the day, and it's not even 9AM yet.
 And I got my new Logitch MX Brio working on my NixOS Linux too!
 It was one of the easiest hardware installs I ever did.
-I searched in Perplexity.AI on ***install mx brio on nixos*** and took the copy/paste markdown, pasteed it in ***Code AI*** with my NixOS `configuration.nix` file loaded, and it just made the changes to the file, told me to `sudo nixos-rebuild switch` and Voilà!
+I searched in Perplexity.AI on
+***install mx brio on nixos*** and took the copy/paste markdown, pasteed it in
+***Code AI*** with my NixOS `configuration.nix` file loaded, and it just made the changes to the file, told me to `sudo nixos-rebuild switch` and Voilà!
 It was telling me to say `cheese`!
 Or at least to type it into my terminal, as Claude knew to suggest some software to get me started, as Cheese is a webcam app on Linux.
 The times, they are a-changin'.

+### The Future Was Here &#151; and Is Again!

 Anyone who thinks Macs and Windows are the future, think again.
+Now maybe I'll get my YouTube video series going again.
+So much new material!
+And so aligned with the world the way it is today.
+It's like being in love with the Amiga computer all over again, but this time it's mainstream skills and knowledge I'm acquiring.
+Amazing!
+Speaking of which, the Commodore 64x has been released (again)!
+I got my original (original copy?) in like 2012 or something, but I just ordered the profoundly cool retro computer platform as a gift for someone.